viosca/Auto-Cards/README.md

 };
 modifier(text);
 ```
-8. Select "Context" on the left
+8. Select the `Context` tab on the left
-9. Delete everything you see there
+9. Delete all code within said tab
-10. Copy and paste this inside:
+10. Copy and paste the following code inside:
 ```javascript
 // Your "Context" tab should look like this const modifier = (text) => {